 The powers of the inspectors are wide-ranging and include:

-- Investigation of company ownership, including the investigation of a company’s ultimate beneficial owners.
+- investigation of company ownership, including the investigation of a company’s ultimate beneficial owners and

 Consequence of failure to cooperate